-Dr. Cash Book (Double Column) Date Particulars L.F.
+Dr. Cash Boo ok (Double e Column) Cr.
+Date Particulars L.F.
 Discount ₹ Amount ₹ Date Particulars L.F Discount ₹ Amount ₹

 Note: Discount columns do not serve the function of a discount account.
 Discount columns are merely memorandum columns.
 Discount allowed account and discount received account are opened in the ledger and the totals of discount columns are posted to these accounts.